 What is Inside an Average Financial Aid Package at Contra Costa College

-$12,040 is the usual Contra Costa College's first year financial aid package.
-Approximately 72.0% of new students get some form of financial aid, the majority of which is in the form of loans.
+Contra Costa College's average financial aid package for incoming first year students is $8,381.
+Approximately 77.0% of new students get some form of financial aid, the majority of which is in the form of scholarships and grants.

 Student loans are a part of financial aid plans, but the only true discount from the price of college is a scholarship or grant that you don't need to repay.

 We feel that loan debt should be thought of as an "outcome" and not "aid".
 Read more about student loan debt at Contra Costa College.

 Number of Contra Costa College Grants & Scholarships

 These grants and scholarships are made up of mainly federally provided grants, as well as some state and local grants.
 44.0% of first years at Contra Costa College (166 total) were awarded a federal grant, averaging $4,932.
 As well as grants, 0.0% of first years (1 total) got scholarships by the college, totaling $1,700 per person.

 The graph below shows the average amount of grant and scholarship aid given to all freshmen.

 Grants are typically based on need while scholarships are based on merit or ability.

 Financial Aid per Family Income